google-research-datasets/dstc8-schema-guided-dialogue/README.md

         "NONE" if none of the intents are active.
     *   **requested_slots** - A list of slots requested by the user in the current turn.
-    *   **slot_values** - A list containing assignments to different slots.
-Each item in the list has the following fields:
+    *   **slot_values** - A dictionary mapping slot name to a list of strings.
-        *   **slot** - The name of the slot.
-        *   **values** - A list of strings containing values assigned to the slot.
-For categorical slots, this list contains a single value.
-For non-categorical slots, all the elements in the list are spoken variations of each other and are equivalent (e.g, "6 pm", "six in the evening", "evening at 6" etc.).
+        For categorical slots, this list contains a single value assigned to the slot.
+For non-categorical slots, all the values in this list are spoken variations of each other and are equivalent (e.g, "6 pm", "six in the evening", "evening at 6" etc.).

 List of possible system acts: